Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Terms-of-Service.md

 We work hard to make sure everything runs smoothly, but:

 - **Compendium is offered "AS-IS"**: Technology is not without faults.
 We cannot promise that the service will be completely free from interruptions to services and features or bugs.
 - **Use at Your Own Risk**: You use this service at your own risk.
-We are not responsible or liable for any damages or losses caused by using our service or bot (e.g., lost data or server issues).
+We are not responsible or liable for any damages or losses caused as a result of using our service or bot (e.g., lost data or server issues).
+- **Authenticity**: As a gesture of goodwill and in effort to mitigate potential harm to you, we maintain a document as a source of truth, identifying us, our services, our means of communication, our payment portal(s), and our companies and legal entities.
+This gesture neither generates nor implies any promise that third parties will either attempt or succeed in deceiving you, nor does it generate or imply any responsibility of Compendium to rectify damages caused by any attempt or success of any fraudulent party.

 ## 10. Contact Us